 Integrity.
 Respondents believe that the Public Service acts with integrity, honesty and political neutrality.
 This included the view that government agencies are open and transparent, and respondents have confidence in the systems in place that support accountability.
 This is highlighted in other research into trust and confidence as a key component of trust in government.

 Conversely, the main reasons given by respondents with a lower trust score include:

 Lack of responsiveness.
-For respondents with high trust this area concerns the provision of accessible, efficient services.
 Where there’s a lack of responsiveness, and correlating lower trust, respondents needs weren’t being met, with a lack of communication, and issues with the speed of service identified.

 General lack of trust in government and public services.
 For some respondents, the lack of trust doesn’t appear to be grounded in a specific reason or experience.
 Some respondents identified a political or ideological position as a reason for their general lack of trust.

 Inconsistency.
 Some respondents note that service provision and experience is inconsistent, and this results in a lack of trust.
 For example, some respondents note inconsistency between different staff members.

 Lack of knowledge about public services.
 Respondents often comment that they don’t know what the Public Service does and as a result, don’t trust it.
 Part of this is that they may not identify certain services with Public Service institutions and though they may trust the service, this doesn’t necessarily mean they trust the institution.